Ruyzambrano/pygame_practise/README.md

 # Pygame Space Invaders and Missile Dodge Games

-This repository contains two simple games developed using the Pygame library: Space Invaders and Missile Dodge.
+This repository contains  simple games developed using the Pygame library.

 ## Instructions